-- 1. Unroll cover and snap to the deck starting at the center of the windshield.
+- 1. Unroll the cover and snap to the deck starting at the center of the windshield.
 Snap to the forward outside edge of the windshield only. - 2.
-Install tonneau support pole to underside of cover (just in front of rear seat) with snap and adjust pole to approximate height of windshield.
-Some models have two support poles. - 3.
-Snap aft end of cover to back deck starting in center and working outboard (note: you may have to readjust the support pole for proper fit). - 4.
-Continue snapping up sides.
+Install tonneau support pole(s) to underside of the cover (just in front of rear seat) with snap and adjust pole to approximate height of windshield.
+Some models have two support poles.
+Make sure the poles are perpendicular to the floor and adjust to "tent" the cover. - 3.
+Pull elastic cords over discs on transom, starting in the center and working outboard (you may have to readjust the support poles for proper fit). - 4.
+Continue snapping up the sides. - 5.
+The walk-thru doors may be closed if desired.